systemd.swap — Swap unit configuration

 A unit configuration file whose name ends in

-.swap encodes information about a
+.swap" encodes information about a swap device

 This man page lists the configuration options specific to this unit type.
 See systemd.unit(5) for the common options of all unit configuration files.
 The common configuration items are configured in the generic [Unit] and [Install] sections.
 The swap specific configuration options are configured in the [Swap] section.

 Swap units must be named after the devices or files they control.
 Example: the swap device

 /dev/sda5 must be configured in a unit file

 details about the escaping logic used to convert a file system path to a unit name, see

-dependencies on the devices or on the mount points of the files
+dependencies on the device units or the mount units of the files

-Swap units with
+Swap units automatically acquire a

 umount.target so that they are deactivated at

-Swap units may either be configured via unit
+Swap units may either be configured via unit files, or via

 for details).
 Swaps listed in

 be converted into native units dynamically at boot and when the

 configuration of the system manager is reloaded.
 See

 for details about the conversion.